 The Licensee must, throughout the term of this licence, continue to satisfy the same technical and prudential criteria that it was required to meet as a condition of the grant of the licence under the Act.

-Licensee to advise ICRC of financial and technical capacities
+Licensee to advise the ICRC of financial and technical capacities

-The Licensee must, from time to time as reasonably required by ICRC, provide ICRC with:
+The Licensee must, from time to time as reasonably required by the ICRC, provide the ICRC with:

 details of the Licensee’s financial, technical and other capacity (including the capacity of its major contracted providers) to continue to provide the services and to conduct the operations authorised by this licence; and

-such other information as ICRC requires.
+such other information as the ICRC requires.

+The Licensee must promptly notify the ICRC of any significant reduction in its financial capacity which has potential to impact upon the Licensee's ability to carry on the operations authorised by this licence.

 Contracting out

 Licensee may contract out